Best Developmental Toys for Babies 6 to 9 Months - Baby Chick

 9. Smart Stages Puppy

 This toy was another favorite of our household.
-Learning and identifying body parts is an essential concept for kids, and this puppy toy introduces body parts along with shapes, colors, and counting.
+Learning body parts, early language concepts, shapes, colors, and counting are important skills that begin developing during infancy and toddlerhood.
 Songs are a great way to introduce new ideas to kids; the songs this puppy sings are fun and engaging.
-Baby is going to love playing with it again and again.
+Many babies enjoy returning to this toy as they learn new songs, sounds, and concepts.

 Share